-In cryptography and computer science, a hash tree or Merkle tree is a tree in which every leaf node is labelled with the cryptographic hash of a data block, and every non-leaf node is labelled with the cryptographic hash of the labels of its child nodes.
+In cryptography and computer science, a hash tree or Merkle tree is a tree in which every leaf node is labelled with the cryptographic hash A cryptographic hash function is a mathematical algorithm that maps data of arbitrary size to a bit array of a fixed size (the "hash).Learn more of a data block, and every non-leaf node is labelled with the cryptographic hash of the labels of its child nodes.

 Hash trees allow efficient and secure verification of the contents of large data structures.

-In bitcoin’s blockchain, a block of transactions is run through an algorithm to generate a , which is a string of numbers and letters that can be used to verify that a given set of data is the same as the original set of transactions, but not to obtain the original set of transactions.
+In BitcoinBitcoin1$ 27,830.660.18%-6.01%-15.89%details‘s blockchain, a block of transactions is run through an algorithm to generate a hash, which is a string of numbers and letters that can be used to verify that a given set of data is the same as the original set of transactions, but not to obtain the original set of transactions.

 Visualized, this structure resembles a tree.
 The Merkle tree is useful because it allows users to verify a specific transaction without downloading the whole blockchain (over 350 gigabytes at the end of June 2021).